bezzlab/mzIdentMLVisualiser/README.md

 ![Alt text](samples/snapshots/protein.png)

 This is an interactive web visualisation plug-in for the [mzIdentML](http://www.psidev.info/mzidentml) file within the [Galaxy bioinformatics platform](https://galaxyproject.org).
-This repository provides you source code of the java library and other installation files to integrate visualisation plugin into your existing galaxy instanse.
+This repository provides you java library source code and other installation files to integrate visualisation plugin into your existing galaxy instance.
 There are four main folders:
-* source - Java library(mzIdentMLExtractor) which converts proteomics data of mzIdentML to JSON files [Not required for the installation]
+* source - mzIdentMLExtractor java library which converts proteomics data of mzIdentML to JSON files [Not required for the installation]
 * plugin - Galaxy visualisation plugin
 * tool - Galaxy tool
 * samples - sample configurations and other sample files

-Galaxy visualisation plugin files are splitted into two folders which are called protviewer and webcontroller.
+Galaxy visualisation plugin files were split into two folders which are called protviewer and webcontroller.
 Additionally, we have a galaxy tool called "mzIdentMLToJSON" which generates temporary JSON files to speed up data loading for visualisation plugin.
-You need to integrate both plugin and tool in order to work with the visualisation, because galaxy tool contains dependancy files for the visualisation plugin.
+You need to integrate both plugin and tool in order to work with the visualisation, because galaxy tool contains dependency files for the visualisation plugin.
 Although it is mandatory to integrate both plugin and tool, after the integration, you can use plugin alone without using galaxy tool.
 However, we strongly recommend to use this galaxy tool prior to visualize mzIdentML files for a much faster visualising speed.

 ## Installation